 UK Theatre and BECTU meet at Acas to resolve ongoing pay dispute

-UK Theatre and union BECTU have sought to resolve an ongoing dispute over pay by enlisting industrial arbitration service Acas.
+UK Theatre and union BECTU have failed to resolve an ongoing dispute over pay despite enlisting industrial arbitration service Acas.

 Both bodies met at Acas earlier this month in a bid to resolve the dispute, which had left the organisations at loggerheads.

 As previously reported by The Stage, the two parties have been unable to agree to updates to the UK Theatre/BECTU Agreement, which covers offstage staff at most commercial and subsidised theatres outside of London.

 BECTU previously accused UK Theatre of “turning its back” on the agreement and having a “callous disregard” for workers by refusing to agree to pay increases set out by the union.
 BECTU said it has been seeking uplifts to the UK Theatre Agreement since 2017, including annual pay rises for staff at 124 UK theatres.